pmbisah/pmbisah.github.io/python/src/unpackaged/abm/README.md

 # Agent Based Model
-#### This program models a set of two agents with randomized points in space moves them randomly and measure the distance between tham
+#### This program models a set of two agents with randomized points in space moves them randomly and measure the distance between them
 ---
 ## Model Algorithm:
 * Make a y variable.